Referral to the Solicitors Disciplinary Tribunal

 Ordinarily, an allegation against a solicitor will not be referred to the SDT unless the SRA believe that the SDT will impose a fine in excess of £2,000.

 In relation to Alternative Business Structures, the SRA has the power to impose a fine of up to £250million on a licensed body and a fine of up to £50 million on managers and employees of licensed bodies.

 It is difficult to challenge a decision to refer a matter to the SDT.
-There is no right of internal appeal pursuant to the SRA Disciplinary Rules 2011.
+There is no right of internal appeal pursuant to the SRA Regulatory and Disciplinary Procedure Rules 2019.
 There is no statutory right of appeal to the High Court in respect of a referral decision.

 Whilst it is possible to seek a judicial review, an application for permission to the High Court is almost bound to fail because the SRA’s decision to refer is not a final decision in respect of the underlying complaint.

 Make An Enquiry Now

 Why Choose Us?

 - Represented the SRA for over 20 years

 - Defended over 150 solicitors

 - Member of The Association Of Regulatory & Disciplinary Lawyers